-Although both are similar in terms of features, palmpay has up it’s game a bit and have integrated some features that I find very interesting and are really worth mentioning.
+Although both are similar in terms of features, palmpay has up its game a bit and has integrated some features that I find very interesting and are really worth mentioning.

 Split bill and Recharge2cash feature.
-These two features are really good and the recharge2cash is a really sought after features.
+These two features are really good and the recharge2cash is a really sought after feature.

 Opay on the other hand is also very good when it comes to features, what palmpay uses to best it is the availability of those two features mentioned above.